Vero True Social is a new social network to share pictures and other media. Find out if it’s worth trying it and how it works.

 If you often use social networks, in recent weeks you will have noticed that many influencers and regular users have posted photos about a new social network called Vero True Social.
 Just to be precise True is not a new social network.
 It was created in 2015 that in the real world is not long ago but on the Internet is quite a long time.

 So what happened in the past few weeks?
 Why did Vero go viral passing from being buried by more than 1500 other social apps on the Apple store to becoming the most downloaded app?

-What is obvious, however, is that this app is successful, at least for now, because it satisfies an urgent need for those who use social medias: maintain the control over their feed, keeping it in chronological order.
-Facebook, Twitter and Instagram have in fact an algorithm that presents posts NOT in chronological order but based on various factors including engagement of the followers.
+What is obvious, however, is that this app is successful, at least for now, because it satisfies an urgent need for those who use social media: maintain control over their feed, keeping it in chronological order.
+Facebook, Twitter Instagram has in fact an algorithm that presents posts NOT in chronological order but based on various factors including the engagement of the followers.
 The point is that users do not like this system.
 There is no need for a new social network that allows you to share photos or videos or other material but there is a need for a social network to allow users to regain control over their feeds and Vero, promises to do this.

 Vero was founded by the Lebanese billionaire Ayman Harir whose assets have been estimated at $ 1.3 billion by the magazine Forbes

 In addition to the idea of bringing the feedback in chronological order, the creators of True have promised to not allow advertising.
 How, however, will they be able to finance the development of the App and maintain the infrastructure to keep everything running?
 The idea is to have the users pay a small fee each year.
 In theory, the first million users would not have had to pay anything, but now that this threshold has been exceeded they have said that for the moment the App will still be free.
 I believe that this is a marketing strategy to avoid stopping the wave of downloads.